Part three of the 2016 visit to Venice in Italy.

 And the view over the Grand Canal towards San Marco

 It was late afternoon – time to go back to the bus station.
 We went down at the canal towards the Cultural Flow Zone.
-But it was to hot in the sun so we got back into the small streets.
+But it was too hot in the sun, so we got back into the small streets.
 Zigzag from one bridge to another.
 The map on the phone did help a lot.
-Had a cold beer and some chips close to the Cultural Flow Zone and from there we walked east.
+We had a cold beer and some chips close to the Cultural Flow Zone.
+From there we walked east.

 Campo San Tomá